keringar/dci-bot/README.md

 # DCI Bot

-This is a scraper that takes in the event listings and times and stores it in a sqlite3 database.
+This is a scraper that takes in the DCI event listings and times and stores it in a sqlite3 database.

 ## Building